Redlining in Piedmont, California before 1968

 Oakland Tribune - Sun - May 29, 1949

-Possibly who sold the house to the Williamson Family
+Possibly the person who sold the house to the Williamson Family

 Piedmont is "changing" with "intruders"